mkostacinska/MGD-Project/README.md

 - Mouse 1 (left mouse button) for attacking; the player rotates to face the cursor
 - Mouse Scroll to change between weapons
 - E to pick up objects
--Esc to Pause game (while in main scene)
+- Esc to Pause game (while in main scene)

 ### Additional information:
 Upon death, the game can be restarted by pressing the 'RESTART' button.
 After winning, the game can be